 Determining if your old debt is expired under the statute of limitations can be tricky for the following reasons:

-- Depending on the state, certain debts may have a longer statute of limitations than other types of debt, like a vehicle loan.
+- Certain debts may have a longer statute of limitations than other types of debt, like a vehicle loan versus credit card debt.

-If a creditor contacts you to collect an old debt, it’s important to look through your contract and know which state’s statute of limitations rules apply to the debt in question.
-After reviewing your contract and finding out which statute of limitations you agreed to, a quick search on the internet could help you figure out if your old debt has expired.
+If a debt collector contacts you about an old debt, it’s important to look through your contract and know which state’s statute of limitations rules apply to the debt in question.
+After reviewing your contract and finding out which statute of limitations you agreed to, a quick internet search could help you figure out if your old debt has expired.

-Just because you have an out-of-statute debt doesn’t mean a debt collector won’t try to collect your old debt.
-Creditors and debt collectors may call you, or even try to take you to court, for a time-barred debt.
+Just because you have an out-of-statute debt that you can’t be sued for doesn’t mean a debt collector won’t come looking for blood.
+Creditors and debt collectors may call you or even try to take you to court, for a time-barred debt.

-It’s your responsibility to tell the court that your debt is expired if you get a court summons.
-Otherwise, you may end up having to pay the debt, plus any late fees and interest charges accrued.
-If you have questions about your legal options on an expired debt, contact a licensed legal professional in your jurisdiction.1
+If you get a court summons, you’ll need to prove to the court that the statute of limitation on your debt is expired.
+Otherwise, you may end up having to pay the debt, plus any late fees and accrued interest charges.
+If you have questions about your legal options on an expired debt, contact a licensed legal professional in your jurisdiction.

-Even if a debt collector doesn’t take you to court, they could still contact you to get you to pay your old debt.
+Even if a debt collector doesn’t take you to court, they could still contact you to try and get you to pay your old debt.
 If you’re ever contacted by a debt collector about your zombie debt, be careful.
-If you put even 1 cent towards your old debt voluntarily, you could reset the clock on the statute of limitations and you may be on the hook to pay it off again.
-If you admit to owing the debt in writing, you could reset the statute of limitations, too.
+If you put even 1 cent towards your old debt voluntarily, or you admit to owing the debt, you could reset the clock on the statute of limitations and you may be on the hook to pay it off again.

-The only way to make sure that a valid debt stays in your past is by paying it off.
-But that doesn’t mean you have to pay on your creditor’s terms.
-Freedom Debt Relief offers a debt settlement program that could help you resolve your debt faster and for less than you currently owe.
-If you qualify, our program could give you peace of mind knowing that your old debt won’t come back to haunt you ever again.
-Find out how our program works.
+One way to make sure that a valid debt stays in your past is by paying it off.
+But that doesn’t mean you have to pay on someone else’s terms.
+Freedom Debt Relief is here to help you understand your options for dealing with your debt, including our debt settlement program, which could help you resolve your debt faster and for less than you currently owe.
+Our Certified Debt Consultants can help you find a solution that will put you on the path to a better financial future.
+Find out if you qualify right now.